 The House provides a range of childcare, courses and activities for both Defence and Civilian families.
-We are a registered childcare provider and provide various childcare options including occasional care, kinder and playgroup.
+They are a registered childcare provider and provide various childcare options including occasional care, kinder and playgroup.
 All families wishing to utilise the childcare are required pay the annual membership fee of $20.
 Other activities are available at member and non-member rates such as courses, yoga and craft groups.
 To find out about their online activities follow them on Facebook.

 Where: Wattle Road, North Bandiana Barracks (directly opposite the Military Post Office)